-One of the most common household items that causes confusion when it comes to battery recycling is the alkaline battery.
+One of the most common household items that cause confusion when it comes to battery recycling is the alkaline battery.
 The reason?
 Most people simply do not know if you can throw away alkaline batteries or if they need to be recycled through an electronic waste recycling facility.
-And the reality is every household uses alkaline batteries whether it for television remote controls, children’s toys, alarm clocks, electric toothbrushes and more.
+And the reality is every household uses alkaline batteries whether it is for the television remote controls, children’s toys, alarm clocks, electric toothbrushes, and more.
 In fact, it is estimated that 3 billion batteries are thrown out every single year in the United States!
 So what do you do with old alkaline batteries when they no longer work?

 - Alkaline batteries had a long shelf life for retail stores

 - Alkaline batteries were less likely to corrode

 When most people think about where can they find an alkaline battery recycling near me they often don’t even realize that the place is right where they are: home.
 Yup, that is right!
 Alkaline batteries are not like rechargeable batteries, car batteries, or other forms of electronic waste that need to be carefully disposed of at a local e-waste recycling center.
 After an alkaline battery no longer carries a charge consumers can simply throw them away in the regular trash bin.

 1. One myth that has perpetuated mainstream culture is that alkaline batteries last longer if they are stored in a cool spot such as the refrigerator or freezer.
 The truth is that cold temperatures can actually harm the performance of alkaline batteries.
 Energizer states that alkaline batterie should be stored in a cool place, not a cold place.
 Something closer to room temperature (70 degrees).

 2. If you have not used your alkaline batteries for a long duration of time take a moment to clean both the negative (-) and positive (+) ends of the batteries before using them.
 This can be done using a pencil eraser or clean rag.